-The Enhanced File Transfer™ (EFT™) High Security module (HSM) achieves or exceeds security practices mandated by the most rigorous standards, including the PCI DSS version 3, FIPS 140-2 Validation, HIPAA, Sarbanes-Oxley, and many others.
+The Enhanced File Transfer™ (EFT™) High Security module (HSM) achieves or exceeds security practices mandated by the most rigorous standards, including PCI DSS, FIPS 140-2 Validation, HIPAA, Sarbanes-Oxley, and many others.
 Whether your business is obligated to comply or you simply desire the utmost in security standards, the HSM is your solution for securing data transfer, access, and storage.

 Manage EFT with your Windows accounts